schmitz014/Project-Autentication-API/README.md

 # Project-Autentication-API
-An API created using Express.
+An API created using the frameworks Node.js and Express.
 The target is to authenticate any user using the JWT lib with any Database.